cmse822/cmse822.github.io/index.md

 ### Group Projects

 Over the course of the semester, you will complete 6 group projects.
 Collaboration is a key element of science and, as such, these projects are intended to develop both your knowledge of parallel computing and your collaborative skills.
 These projects will consist primarily of developing and testing parallel code.
 You will be expected to use GitHub to manage your collaborative code development.

-### In-class Quizzes

-There will be in-class quizzes on roughly a weekly basis to check your understanding of the material covered by the pre-class assignments.
-Your 2 lowest quiz scores will be dropped from your final grade.
-There will be NO make-ups allowed for missed quizzes.
-Quizzes will not require an entire class period and will delivered at the end of class with ample time to complete them.
+Each group will submit one single project report and code repository.
+The git history of these projects should reflect contributions from each group member.
+Each of the six projects is worth 10% of your final grade.

+#### Group Participation

+You will be graded on your participation in the group.
+To facilitate this, you will complete an assessment of each of your group members contributions to each of the group projects.
+These assessments will be confidential and used solely by the instructor to ensure appropriate and equitable participation in group work is maintained throughout the course.
+Your group participation grade will count for 10% of your final grade.

+#### Project Peer Review

+For each of the six group projects, you will complete a peer review of another group's project.
+Your reviews will be based on a rubric provided by the instructor.
+These reviews are meant to provide both you and your peers with substantive, constructive feedback on your work.
+As such, you will be expected to provide quality, constructive feedback.
+The instructors will review all peer review reports to ensure appropriateness and the collated peer review feedback will be passed back to the respective groups anonymously.
+You will be graded on the quality and timeliness of your peer reviews.
+This will account for 10% of your final grade.

 ### Final Project